 October 1918 – Pandemic + 210 days – The Flu spreads worldwide.
 1.4 million dead.

 November 1918 – Pandemic + 240 days – All Continents (except Australia) infected.
 Up to 60 million dead worldwide.

 It was nicknamed ‘Spanish flu’ as the first cases were in reported in Spain’s uncensored press.
 Newspapers during World War One, were censored, (Germany, the United States, Britain and France all had media blackouts on news that might lower morale) so although there were influenza (flu) cases elsewhere, it was the Spanish cases that hit the headlines.
-In Spain some 8 million people infected in May 1918.
+In Spain, some 8 million people were infected in May 1918.
 One of the first casualties was the King of Spain, Alfonzo the 13th.
-In Spain they called it ‘French Flu’.
+In Spain they called it ‘French Flu’!